-The fungi that creates wood rot requires moisture in order to grow.
-This means that a window that’s been damaged by dry rot is being impacted by a structural deficiency that is permitting moisture into your house and trapping it in an unnatural place.
+The fungi that creates wood around your window to rot requires moisture to grow.
+This means that a window that’s damaged by dry rot is being impacted by a structural deficiency that is permitting moisture into your house and trapping it in an unnatural place.
 Many times, wood rot around windows is a result of an inexperienced contractor making installation mistakes.
 For example, insufficient caulking around windows will allow water infiltration, which leads to rot.
 If window flashing is skipped or incorrectly installed, rain and moisture can enter your home, creating rot around windows.

 A home window replacement project shouldn’t be entrusted to just any contractor.
 Take care to get multiple quotes, verify references, and read online reviews.
 You’ll likely have more success with a contractor that prefers full frame window replacement over insert window replacement.
 This allows for the inspection of the rough opening and avoids a situation where you’re installing a new window into a rotted frame, as can happen with insert windows.
 Wood window trim should be routinely painted and sealed in order to prevent rot from manifesting itself.
 Inspect the caulking around your windows frequently and scrape away any that has hardened and replace with new caulk.